List of banned video games by country: Russia

 In Russia, games are classified by the "On Countering Extremist Activity" federal law and are included in the "Federal List of Extremist Materials".

 Media in the United States and Europe have incorrectly reported that Call of Duty: Modern Warfare 2, which features a storyline in which Russian ultra-nationalists take control of the country and invade the United States, was banned in Russia.
 Activision called these reports "erroneous".
 Instead, a censored version of the game was published, omitting the controversial "No Russian" level.
 This also presumably prevented the game from being released on consoles in Russian, with only a PC version officially available.

-Because of the 2022 Russian invasion of Ukraine, few games are being released because many game developers are ceasing operations in Russia.
+Because of the Russian invasion of Ukraine, few games are being released because many game developers are ceasing operations in Russia.

 Saudi Arabia

 Most banned games can be found in many stores due to a lack of government enforcement of bans (often at a substantial price).
 However, not all major stores will stock banned titles.
-The Last of Us Part II is banned due to homosexual-related content.
-Red Dead Redemption 2 was initially banned due to nudity, prostitution, violence, and cruelty.
-A modified version of the game was launched on May 7, 2020.